 Advice about Coronavirus

 This page is open for all employees on any device.
-Last updated at 08:42 on Thursday 28th May (update to symptoms advice from the Government).
+Last updated at 10:34 on Monday 27th July (quarantine and NHS Test and Trace).

 The Q&As are updated frequently - please do take a look if you're seeking specific information.
 Thank you.

 If you'd like to ask questions that aren't covered by the content on these pages, please post these in our Coronavirus Yammer Group.
 Our Coronavirus guidance and common questions can be found on this page, including how to log potential cases with MSS and Croner Advice Service and information regarding sick pay.

 Wellbeing Wednesday 5th August: Finance webinar at 10:30 and 15:00

 5th August is our next Wellbeing Wednesday - an opportunity to take time out of your day to think about and look after your wellbeing.
 Find out more.